rithmschool/sql_curriculum/Unit-01/01-introduction.md

 **PostgreSQL** - PostgresQL or "postgres" is a relational database management system that is open source (free for everyone to use and contribute too!).
 Postgres powers some of the largest companies in the world.

-**schema** - the organization of data inside of a database.
+**Schema** - the organization of data inside of a database.
 The database schema represents the collection and association of tables in a database.

 **Table** - A series of columns and rows which store data inside of a database.
 An example of a table is "users" or "customers".